alfonsof/terraform-azure-examples/code/06-create-blob-storage/README.md

   terraform apply
   ```

-* Test the deploy.
+* Test the changes.

   When the `terraform apply` command completes, use the Azure console, you should see:

-  * The new storage account.
+  * The new Azure storage account.

   * The new Blob Storage container created in the Azure storage account.

 * Clean up the resources created.

-  When you have finished, run command:
+  When you have finished, the `terraform destroy` command destroys the infrastructure you created.

+  Run command:

   ```bash
   terraform destroy